nic547/TauStellwerk/doc/config.md

 # Configuration
 This document list and describes available configuration options.

-## CommandSystems
+## Command Station

-Select the CommandSystem that TauStellwerk should interface with and set any command system specific settings.
+Select the command station that TauStellwerk should interface with and set any system specific settings.

-### NullCommandSystem
+### NullCommandStation
 ```
 "CommandSystem":{
     "Type":"Null"